Paul Twitchell: Eckankar

 Twitchell investigated a number of diverse spiritual movements and became an avid reader of spiritual, philosophical, religious and occult books at the library.
 In 1950, he joined Swami Premananda Giri's Self-Revelation Church of Absolute Monism, an offshoot of Paramahansa Yogananda's Self-Realization Fellowship.
 He lived on the grounds of the church, and edited its periodical, The Mystic Cross.
-In July 1955 Twitchell was arrested following violent fights with others living in the Swami’s compound.
-The Swami’s group terminated its relationship with Twitchell.
+In July 1955 Twitchell was arrested following violent fights with others living in the Swami's compound.
+The Swami's group terminated its relationship with Twitchell.
 A few months later his wife left him, they formally separated, and she remained in the compound for a short time.
 Their divorce was finalized in 1960.

-Twitchell was initiated into the Surat Shabd Yoga by Kirpal Singh, Master of the Sant Mat group named "Ruhani Satsang," in October 1955 in Washington, D.C.
-He immediately became a devoted student of Singh, acknowledged experiences during Initiation and later on wrote to his master of his appearing in Twitchell's apartment and dictating discourses to him which he would type up and mail to Singh in New Delhi, India.
-By 1966 reports to Singh that Twitchell was teaching a program very similar to Sant Mat caused a serious disagreement between them which was never repaired.
-Weeks before Twitchell died he sent a letter to Singh denying he ever saw him as a 'master,' denied that he ever received any initiation from Singh because Singh had no power to give initiation, and claiming that Twitchell's spiritual achievements were gained years before they met.
+Twitchell was initiated into the Surat Shabd Yoga by Kirpal Singh, Master of the Sant Mat group "Ruhani Satsang," in October 1955 in Washington, D.C.
+He immediately became a devoted student of Singh, acknowledged experiences during Initiation and later wrote to his master of his appearing in Twitchell's apartment and dictating discourses to him which he typed up and mailed to Singh in New Delhi, India.
+By 1966 reports to Singh that Twitchell was teaching a program very similar to Sant Mat caused a rift between them that was never repaired.
+Weeks before Twitchell died he sent a letter to Singh denying he ever saw him as a 'master' or ever received an initiation from Singh because Singh had no power to give initiation, and claiming that Twitchell's spiritual achievements were gained years before they met.
 Twitchell also suggested that he never spiritually benefited from his connection with Singh.

 However, in December 1963 Twitchell reportedly asked Singh to allow him to dedicate a book, The Tiger's Fang, in Singh's name.
 Twitchell wanted Singh's help to get it published and sent the manuscript for Singh's approval.
 Twitchell never received a positive response from Singh and following their disagreement in 1966 he asked for its return.
 He published it himself in 1967.